ReavesX/Canvas-Quiz-OpenAI-Answerer/README.md

     setTimeout(resolve, delay);
   });
 };

-Update Selectors: Adjust selectors to match the structure of your quiz page.
+## Update Selectors: Adjust selectors to match the structure of your quiz page.
 For example:

 '.quiz-question' for question blocks.
 '.question-text' for question text.
 <label> tags for options.

-Example Logs
+## Example Logs
   Example console output for a quiz with three questions:

-python
-Copy code
   Content script initialized.
   Question 1: "What is the capital of France?" with options: ['Paris', 'London', 'Berlin', 'Rome'] Question 2: "Which of these is a mammal?" with options: ['Shark', 'Elephant', 'Penguin', 'Eagle'] Question 3: "What animal is a rodent?" with options: ['Fill in the blank'] Sending questions with options to background script: [{...}, {...}, {...}] Response from background script: {status: 'questions processed'}
   Received answer map: {What is the capital of France?: 'Paris', Which of these is a mammal?: 'Elephant', What animal is a rodent?: 'Rat'}
   Processing question: "What is the capital of France?" with answer: "Paris" Radio selected for question "What is the capital of France?" with answer: "Paris" Delaying for 27 seconds
   Processing question: "Which of these is a mammal?" with answer: "Elephant" Checkbox selected for question "Which of these is a mammal?" with answer: "Elephant" Delaying for 32 seconds
-Processing question: "What animal is a rodent?" with answer: "Rat" Text input filled for question "What animal is a rodent?" with answer: "Rat" Limitations
+  Processing question: "What animal is a rodent?" with answer: "Rat" Text input filled for question "What animal is a rodent?" with answer: "Rat"

+# Limitations
 The script assumes that the quiz follows a consistent HTML structure.
 If not, selectors will need to be adjusted.
 For large quizzes, OpenAI rate limits may apply.
 This README provides the necessary context and usage instructions for your script.
 Let me know if additional sections or clarifications are needed!